 What if I need to cancel a bill payment that I have scheduled?
 You may cancel a payment any time before it is scheduled to be posted.
 On the scheduled pay date, you have until the posting time of that day, which is 4:00 pm.
 To cancel a bill, click cancel for the appropriate payment on the Payment Outbox section on the Make Payments page.
 Next, click Cancel Payment.
 Note: When you cancel a bill payment, you are responsible for any necessary notification or changes with the payee.
 Canceling a payment for a bill that we automatically pay has no effect on future bills from the same payee.
 If you want to cancel automatic or recurring payment for all future bills, you must cancel the payment rule for the payee.

 What if I have paid a bill through Billpayer, and the payee has never received my payment?
 Keep in mind that an electronic payment may take up to 5 business days to post after your account has been debited.
 Allow at least 5-10 business days for the payee to receive a paper draft.
 If you receive a late notice after having allowed plenty of time for the draft to be received and posted by the payee, contact the payee to confirm that they did not receive the draft after sending you the notice.
-If the payee has still not received the draft, call the Online Banking Manager at 215-579-3415, between the hours of 8:30 am and 5:00 pm, Monday through Friday.
-The Manager will begin to research the payment to determine the reason for the delay.
+If the payee has still not received the draft, call the Online Banking Department at 215-579-3415, between the hours of 8:30 am and 5:00 pm, Monday through Friday.
+The representative will begin to research the payment to determine the reason for the delay.